ddieterly/monasca/persister/README.md

 # Monasca Persister

-A Monasca Persister implemented in Go.
+A Monasca Persister implemented in Golang, the Go programming language.